 You most likely already know if you're a meat-eater or not.
-Would you rather eat a nice big JUICY steak or a SWEET dessert?
+Would you rather eat a SWEET dessert or a nice big JUICY steak?

 (If you could only choose one to cheat with, which would it be?
 Sweet or savory?)